 front to back

-Next in my explorations, I turned my attention to baking a boule without using a banneton for the final proofing.
+Next in my explorations, I turned my attention to baking a boule without using a proofing basket or banneton for the final dough proving.
 In some ways a banneton makes shaping the loaf easier, but it does introduce some risk to the process.
 It can be tricky to transfer the loaf from the banneton to the baking pan or pot.
 Sometimes, the loaf deflates when it lands, especially if it has stuck to the basket in some way.
 Plus, how many people have bannetons in their kitchens — though they are inexpensive and easy to find online.

 I decided I would test hand shaping for both my simple autolysed/kneaded loaf described earlier and another loaf to which I added two stretch and fold sessions also described above.